shariqn5/thesis-and-project/README.md

 # thesis-and-project
-the thesis code only contains the simulator and not the complete code as im not allowed to publicly display
+The thesis code only contains the simulator and not the complete code as im not allowed to publicly display